 It is likely you have a bird feeder or bird bath in your home garden.
 Maybe even a bird house hanging from your tree.
 Wild birds can make for a delightful and colorful backyard scene.

 However, when it comes to your business, some of those same birds can be extremely detrimental.
 Birds on the exterior or inside of your facility, store or restaurant can cause a range of issues and health risks, from property damage to food contamination.

-- Consider a bird exclusion or deterrent solution.
-There is a wide array of solutions designed to help keep birds away from, and off, your building.
+There are many available solutions to help keep birds away from, and off, your building.
 Hardware cloth or architectural netting are often used to limit access to signs or other open structural spaces in which pest birds will nest.
 Visual and electric deterrents work to keep pest birds off your building.

-- Call Copesan.
 If bird activity at your business has you at wit’s end, or you’d like to prevent a bird problem before it even starts, call Copesan for an inspection.
-Our certified inspectors and installers are trained in the species-specific science of the 10 pest birds most commonly found in commercial environments.
+Our certified inspectors and installers are trained in the species-specific science of the 10 most common pest birds in commercial environments.
 This focus allows for more accurate identification of potential pest bird issues, and the most effective solutions for your business.